-- Identify common or specific barriers to accessibility for the population to be served and demonstrate how the proposed project will reduce barriers to accessibility.
-Applicants should demonstrate strategies to address barriers, such as: - a.
-Demonstrating that financial requirements will not be a barrier to services for persons that are uninsured or underinsured (e.g. providing alternative payment methods, referring patients to resources for financial assistance, and providing charity care). - b.
+- 1. Identify common or specific barriers to accessibility for the population served and the project, and demonstrate how the proposed project will reduce barriers to accessibility.
+Applicants should demonstrate strategies to address known or likely barriers, such as: - a.
+Demonstrating that financial requirements will not be a barrier to services for persons that are uninsured or underinsured (e.g. providing alternative payment methods, referring patients to resources for financial assistance). - b.
 Locating services in areas that are conveniently accessible by multiple modes of transportation. - c.
 Designing facilities to meet ADA requirements. - d.
-Demonstrating the patient intake and registration process do not place an undue burden on individuals seeking care and do not discourage individuals from obtaining care. - e.
-Providing hours of operation and wait times that are convenient to the target population.
+Demonstrating the patient intake and registration process do not place an undue burden on individuals seeking care and do not discourage individuals from obtaining care.

-- f.
+- e.
+Describing hours of operation and wait times that are convenient to the target population. - f.
 Describing procedures for providing translation, sign language interpretation, and/or interpreter capabilities for the major languages of non-English-speaking patient populations and ensure staff is aware of the cultural mores of the population. - 2.
-For projects, including construction, that could impact the delivery of existing health care services, provide evidence that the Applicant has adequately planned for any temporary move or relocation of any facility or service and a construction mitigation plan demonstrating how Applicant will assure patient safety and protection from noise, dust, etc., and to the extent possible, continuation of services during any proposed construction period. - 3.
+For projects including construction that could impact the delivery of existing health care services, provide evidence that the Applicant has adequately planned for any temporary move or relocation of any facility or service and a construction mitigation plan demonstrating how Applicant will assure patient protection from noise, dust, etc., and to the extent possible, continuation of services during any proposed construction period. - 3.
 Demonstrate that processes are in place to ensure that services are not denied and individuals are not discouraged from receiving care based on age, sex, race, creed, religion, sexual orientation, color, national origin, socioeconomic status, legal status, disability, prior hospitalization, diagnosis, prognosis, organizational affiliation, ability to pay, or payer source. - 4.
 Demonstrate that services are accessible regardless of payer type, including: - a.
 A written commitment to serve individuals covered by Medicare and Medicaid.
 Existing health care providers should also include documentation demonstrating that services have, in fact, been provided to individuals covered by Medicare and Medicaid. - b.
-Meeting Medicaid and Medicare standards for services that are reimbursable and secure and maintain Medicare and Medicaid certification at all times. - c.
+Meeting Medicaid and Medicare standards for services that are reimbursable and secure and maintain Medicaid certification. - c.
 Maintaining written policies governing provision of services without charge for indigent patients in accordance with the uncompensated care obligation under D.C.
 Official Code § 44-405 (a). - d.
 Providing a written commitment that services will be offered at a standard that meets or exceeds the District requirements for uncompensated care.
-In considering applications batched for review, the SHPDA may give favorable consideration to whichever of the Applicants historically has provided the higher annual percentage of uncompensated care and the higher annual percentage of services to Medicare and Medicaid patients.
+In considering applications batched for review, the SHPDA may give favorable consideration to whichever of the Applicants historically has provided the higher annual percentage of uncompensated care and the higher annual percentage of services to Medicare and Medicaid.

 To demonstrate accessibility, Applicants should include clear and convincing evidence for each of the requirements above.
+For example, to demonstrate temporal accessibility, Applicants should include hours of operation and a description of how these hours will meet the needs of their patient panel.